Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Particle Magnetization, Induced Signal and Scanner Topologies

 It is also possible to consider the Field-Free Line (FFL) topology, i.e., scanners employing magnetic fields vanishing along a line.
 The FFL topology has been introduced in~\cite{Weizenecker_2008_FFL} and has been tightly connected to the theory of the Radon transform in 2D and in particular, a Fourier slice theorem has been proved and provides reconstruction formulas for 2D scans~\cite{Knopp_2011_Fourierslicethm}.
-The Radon transform~\cite{RadonOriginal1917,NattererCTbook} is an integral transform that represents functions $f\colon\mathbb{R}^n\to\mathbb{R}$ (in a suitable space) through the integrals of $f$ on affine hyperplanes $\mathbf{L}$ of $\mathbb{R}^n$,i.e., on affine subspaces of dimension $n-1$.
+The Radon transform~\cite{RadonOriginal1917,NattererCTbook} is an integral transform that represents functions $f\colon\mathbb{R}^n\to\mathbb{R}$ (in a suitable space) through the integrals of $f$ on affine hyperplanes $\bm{\Pi}$ of $\mathbb{R}^n$,i.e., on affine subspaces of dimension $n-1$.
 One then would expect that a natural generalization of the 2D Field Free Line topology in 3D would be a Field Free Plane topology.
 The authors in~\cite{Weizenecker_2008_FFL} have mentioned that it is not possible to have magnetic fields vanishing on a plane, as Maxwell's equations~\cite{jackson_classical_1999} put physical limitations to the magnetic fields that can occur.
 We have not however found a proof of this statement in the literature and we provide one to formally motivate our choice to focus on the FFL topology and set aside the study of the Radon transform on planes in the context of MPI.
-The result is based on the following property of sinusoidal and irrotational fields:
+The result is based on the following property of sinusoidal and irrotational fields: \begin{theorem} Let $\Omega\subset\mathbb{R}^3$ be a non empty and connected open set, $\bm{H}\colon \Omega\to\mathbb{R}^3$ be a continuously differentiable vector field satisfying the differential equations: